 Current adoption is defined as the amount of functional demand supplied by the solution in 2018.
 This study uses 2014 as the base year.

-This simplification hides the fact that no switch happens suddenly at a 3,000 person per square kilometer density.
+This simplification hides the fact that no switch happens suddenly at a density of 3000 persons per square kilometer.
 We use this as a guide to examine the general phenomenon noted in the literature.
 This model provides a useful first approximation of one of the key variables that might encourage more walking, and what might be the impact of more walking.

-This simplified assumption ignores many other interconnected factors that contribute to growth in this solution, that are beyond the scope of this study to address.
+This simplified assumption ignores many other interconnected factors that contribute to growth in this solution that are beyond the scope of this study.

 Angel et al. (2011) The dimensions of global urban expansion: Estimates and projections for all countries, 2000–2050 http://www.sciencedirect.com/science/article/pii/S0305900611000109